pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 Browsers weren’t just rendering cool effects; they were offloading serious computation from our servers to our users’ machines.
 Instead of relying on expensive, multi-core, memory-filled servers, we realized that every single user already had compute power at their fingertips.

-We went from the browser rendering pages to the browser rendering entire **applications**.
-And not just lightweight UI components - **full-blown, desktop-grade software.** The browser became the new runtime; an OS inside an OS, shouldering the burden once meant for the backend.
+We went from the browser rendering pages to the browser rendering entire applications, **full-blown, desktop-grade software.** The browser became the new runtime; an OS inside an OS, shouldering the burden once meant for the backend.

 *At this point, people were finally calling us Engineers.
 Well… no. We were calling ourselves Engineers.
 And loudly.
 And no one was arguing with us.*